 Yes, you can straighten your hair at home – with a flat iron.
 Do not try straightening your hair permanently with chemicals.
 The application of these chemicals depends on your hair type and texture, which an expert professional will be able to judge the best.
 Also, it can be dangerous if the chemicals come in contact with your skin.
 Thus hair ironing is a safer process that can be done at home.

 Various hair products like hair hair straightening cream, hair straightening serum, hair straightening mask, and hair straightening spray can give you temporary straightened hair at home.
 You can also use a hair straightening brush, hair straightening comb or hair straightening iron with a heat protectant spray for similar results.

 With that in mind, take a quick look at the dos and don’ts of hair straightening treatments.

 In a survey conducted among 1,555 women, 89% of them used hair straighteners or chemical relaxers more than twice a year.
 The data showed that the usage increased from childhood to adolescence and again decreased in adulthood.
 So, hair straightening treatments have become very common and accessible for everyone.

 - Do not wash your hair for 2 days after straightening, depending on the straightening treatment.
 For the keratin and Japanese treatments, you have to wait for 72 hours before washing your hair.

 - Do not tie your hair to avoid dents and crimping.

 - Do not pull your hair behind your ears.

-- Use Argan oil to keep your hair shiny.
+- Use argan oil to keep your hair shiny.

-- Use good-quality shampoo and conditioner.
+- Use a good-quality hair straightening shampoo and a hair straightening conditioner.